dwightjack/vue-types/docs/guide/validators.md

 Validates that a prop is an object.

 ::: tip
-[Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) requires Object definitions to provide default value as a factory function. `object().def()` accepts both factory functions and plain objects.
+[Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) requires Object props to provide default value as a factory function. `object().def()` accepts both factory functions and plain objects.
 In the latter case, VueTypes will convert the value to a factory function for you.
 :::

 ::: ts